Progen-Dev/Progen/README.md

 ## License
 GNU GPL v2

 ## Information
-We work Progen.
+We work on Progen.
 But they are still at the beginning of a major project.
 If there are any problems, please let us know!

  * Current Version: 1.0.0.4
  * Latest Version: 1.0.0.3